- Vinschgau High Altitude Trail

 It is almost something like the little brother of the well-known Merano high-altitude trail.
 But the views on the Vinschger Höhenweg do not have to hide - on the contrary.
 In addition, the charm of this hiking area is more pristine and rustic.
 And there is also less going on!
 A good starting point is Reschen at the pass of the same name, and then it's about 100 kilometers on partly existing, partly new footpaths, on ancient Waalwegen and small trails to the end point in Schlanders.
 Two stages stand out: through the sunny Matschtal valley to the Glieshöfe farms at the end of the valley and the variant over the Spitzige Lun.
 While green mountain meadows with comfortably grazing donkeys, cattle and Haflinger horses inspire on the steadily uphill march through the valley, the ascent to the 2324-meter-high peak of the Spitzige Lun is accompanied by many flowers; among others, purple monkshood, pink alpine rue, blue Bavarian gentian, pink alpine carnation.
 Even if this stage is a bit more strenuous: the view from one of the most beautiful panoramic peaks in the upper Vinschgau Valley is simply sensational!

-Caution: Another snake that feels at home on Krk is the horned viper, one of the most poisonous snakes in Europe.
+Caution: Also at home on Krk is one of the most poisonous snakes in Europe: the horned viper.
 In summer, it likes to leave its hiding places in the morning and evening - so be especially careful at these times.
 And: It is always best to wear hiking boots and slightly higher socks when you go on an excursion.

 Even if some people manage the 16-kilometer path through the Samaria Gorge with slippers: Mountain boots make the descent a lot more comfortable, and gentler on the ankles.
 It starts at 1200 meters down to the Libyan Sea.
 A steep stone path with wooden railings leads down into the gorge, in the course of which the steep walls come closer and closer together.
 After the so-called third gate "Iron Gate", the narrowest passage of the route, where the rock faces almost touch, the beach lies promising.
 And the bath in the sea makes all the spirits return.
 But the Samaria gorge is far from being the only one on the island in the Mediterranean: Imbros, Agia Irini, Figou, Anidri and Aradena, to name just a few of the 400 gorges.
 Common to all: many endemic plants and endangered species of animals can be seen.